Kean Bryan: West Bromwich Albion

 On 7 September 2021, Bryan signed for West Bromwich Albion on a two-year deal following his release from Sheffield United in the summer.
 After sustaining a cruciate ligament injury in a 1-0 win against Hull City on 3 November 2021, Bryan was ruled out for the rest of the season.
 In May 2023, Bryan was released.

 On 1 November 2023, Bryan announced his retirement from professional football citing advice from medical professionals regarding his on-going knee injury.

 Style of play

 Able to operate as a centre-back or box-to-box midfield, Bryan has been praised for his vision and passing ability, as well as for his long-range shots and penalty-taking.

 Personal life

 Bryan has been in a relationship with actress Brooke Vincent since 2016.
 They have two sons, born in October 2019 and May 2021.
 His mother died in June 2020.

+In 2026, it was reported that Bryan and his fiancé of 10 years, Brooke Vincent, had split.